zambriaa/Zambria-Data-Analytics-Portfolio/README.md

 ## 🎯 Portfolio Direction

 This portfolio is intentionally focused on **depth, clarity, and business relevance** rather than volume.
-Each project is designed to reflect how data analysts work in real organizations — from framing the problem to delivering insights that inform decisions.
+Each project is designed to reflect how data analysts work in real organizations,from framing the problem to delivering insights that inform decisions.

 ---